 - UX tactics,

 - UX maturity level,

-Definition: A description of what a company expects to accomplish over a specific period of time.
+Definition: A description of what an organization expects to accomplish over a specific period of time.

 Note: Businesses outline their goals in their business strategies.
-Goals might pertain to the company as a whole, departments, employees, customers, etc.
+Goals might pertain to the organization as a whole, departments, employees, customers, etc.

 Examples of business goals for a fictitious airline, Gamma Airlines: